-A small area plan is any plan that addresses the issues of a specific area of the city.
-For example, station area plans guide public and private development around transit stations.
+Small area plans address the issues of a specific area of the city.
+Station area plans are examples of small area plans that guide public and private development around transit stations.

 - General development plans

 General development plans (GDPs) establish a framework for large or phased projects in mixed-use zone districts.
-The GDP process provides a conceptual plan for integrating land uses with infrastructure.
+The GDP process, which begins with an application from the developer/property owner, provides a conceptual plan for integrating land uses with infrastructure.

 Like area plans, GDPs involve a public process.
 Once completed, they are reviewed by the Denver Planning Board, which makes a recommendation to the city’s Development Review Committee, which in turn reviews and gives final approval for GDPs.
 The committee is comprised of heads of city departments including Community Planning and Development, Public Works, Parks and Recreation, Denver Fire and Denver Water.

 Visit the General Development Plans page for more information.